-Utilising objects that can be handled, tried out, worn and even smelt, the children take part in discussions and dramatizations about the ship, exploring the places associated with it and the experiences of the different classes of passengers and crew on board.
+Utilising our range of replica handling objects, the children take part in discussions and dramatisations about the ship, exploring the places associated with it and the experiences of the different classes of passengers and crew on board.

 Children are invited to think about the multiple perspectives historical events present to us.
 Was anyone to blame for what happened or was it a series of unforeseen events?
 They are challenged about perpetuated myths and misconceptions surrounding the ship, exploring through practical activities the wider context of Edwardian society - including class, age and gender and how this affected individuals' chances of survival in the early hours of 15 April 1912.

 Voyage of Discovery also taps into key aspects of teaching Fundamental British Values as part of SMSC (spiritual, moral, social and cultural development), broaching such things as rule of law and custom in tandem with the rights of the individual.

 This session can be booked in conjunction with a self led visit to the Titanic and Liverpool: the untold story exhibition using our Titanic worksheets.